 Preheat the oven to 375 degrees F. Grease and line a cookie sheet with parchment paper.

-In a bowl and using a strainer, sift together the flour, cream of tartar, and baking soda.
-After sifting, whisk to incorporate, then set aside.
+Sift together flour, cream of tartar, and baking soda.
+Set aside.

-In a separate bowl, cream together the butter and sugar until fluffy and it doubles in volume.
+Cream together butter and powdered sugar until fluffy and has doubled in volume.

 Add the egg and vanilla extract.
 Continue creaming.